Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

-The two examples discussed above—namely, square and triangular lattices—demonstrate that the two-band model, consisting of an FP mode and a guided-mode resonance, can effectively capture the origin of nonzero $\omega^{\prime\prime}$ and predict the existence of “accidental” BICs in 2D PhC slabs.
-Furthermore, band folding along the $x$-direction can lead to crossings between different branches of guided-mode resonances, such as the TM$_0^{(1,0)}$ and TM$_2^{(-1,0)}$ modes, resulting in the interaction of three bands, analogous to the 1D case.
-However, in 2D, the periodicity defined by the lattice vectors $\mathbf{a}_1$ and $\mathbf{a}_2$ corresponds to two reciprocal lattice vectors, $\mathbf{G}_1$ and $\mathbf{G}_2$, which give rise to additional types of crossing points upon band folding.
+The two examples discussed above, namely, square and triangular lattices, demonstrate that the two-band model, consisting of an FP mode and a guided-mode resonance, can effectively capture the origin of nonzero $\omega^{\prime\prime}$ and predict the existence of `accidental' BICs in 2D PhC slabs.
+Furthermore, band folding along the $x$-direction can lead to crossings between different branches of guided-mode resonances, such as the TM$_0^{(1,0)}$ and TM$_2^{(-1,0)}$ modes, resulting in the interaction between three bands, analogous to the 1D case.
+However, in 2D, the periodicity defined by the lattice vectors $\mathbf{a}_1$ and $\mathbf{a}_2$ corresponds to two reciprocal lattice vectors, $\mathbf{G}_1$ and $\mathbf{G}_2$, respectively, which give rise to additional types of crossing points upon band folding.
 These crossings can occur between different branches of guided-mode resonances, corresponding to the folding of linear combinations of $\mathbf{G}_1$ and $\mathbf{G}_2$.
 Near such crossing points, the two-band model becomes insufficient to capture the underlying physics; instead, a minimal Hilbert space of three dimensions is required.
-We will analyze these crossing points separately in what follows.
+We analyse these crossing points separately below.

 Let us take the square lattice as an example.
 The first type of crossing is analogous to that between two guided-mode resonance bands in the 1D system, as discussed in section~\ref{sec:FW-BIC}.
 For instance, as shown in figure~\ref{fig:3bandBIC-2D}(a), we focus on the interaction between the TM$_0^{(1,0)}$ and TM$_2^{(-1,0)}$ bands.
 Near this crossing point (highlighted by the dashed box), a three-band model captures the interaction between these two guided-mode resonances and an FP mode with the same $\sigma_{v}$ symmetry.
-In fact, the above three modes possess an eigenvalue of $+1$ under $\sigma_v$ reflection, corresponding to even symmetry of $E_z$ with respect to the $x$--$z$ plane.
+In fact, the above three modes possess an eigenvalue of $+1$ under $\sigma_v$ reflection, corresponding to an even symmetry of $E_z$ with respect to the $x$-$z$ plane.
 The relevant three Bloch waves are $|\psi_{0,0;\sigma{=}2}\rangle$, $|\psi_{{-1},0;\sigma{=}2}\rangle$, and $|\psi_{1,0;\sigma{=}2}\rangle$ with mirror symmetry $\sigma_v=1$.
 The perturbed bulk Bloch wavefunctions, as shown in equation~(\ref{eq: perturbed lambda for 2D}), can be rewritten as